Prepare for a delicious overdose of sugary goodness.

 Where: 90 Markeri Street, Mermaid Waters

-Not only has the team at The Oxley brought us a gorg new Nobby Beach hangout spot, but they’re also keeping us cool with delicious gelato at the Sub Station.
-Along with juices and milkshakes that will def bring the boys to the yard, they’re dishing delicious gelato.
-Word to the wise, we highly recommend clocking early and ducking in for the $3 Happy Hour scoops.
-Surely the boss will understand.
+Not only has the team at The Oxley brought us a gorg Nobby Beach hangout spot, but they’re also keeping us cool with delicious gelato.
+These guys are all about the good stuff – handcrafted gelato made with top-notch ingredients and a whole lotta love.
+Word to the wise, we highly recommend clocking early and ducking in for the Happy Hour scoops.
+Surely, the boss will understand.

 Where: The Oxley, 2217 Gold Coast Highway, Mermaid Beach